 Chapter 8

 The next few days passed very quickly.
 The storm that had chased us into the station raged on for several days, and it looked as though it would hang around the rest of the week.
-Though this limited our sightseeing options, watching the storm was an awesome experience in its own right.
+Though the storm limited our sightseeing options, watching the storm was an awesome experience in its own right.
 Whether it was seeing the waterfall outside the café freeze in an instant, or watching the color changes on the horizon, it was beautiful.

 It was now officially two days before I had to leave Ardua.
 It’s about the time on any trip where the realization begins to hit you that it’s almost over.
 This knowledge had already seemed to hit Cruz pretty hard.
 He was starting to act a lot more frustrated and distant.
 He wasn’t his typical gentlemanly and joking self, but rather a quiet and touchy person.
 I tried not to let this get in the way of our time together, but it was starting to become very difficult to ignore.
 I realize that everyone handles their emotions differently, but Cruz’s actions weren’t excusable, and he was going to risk ruining our time together.